jamesquinlan/dsc-techstack/topics/github.md

 4. To update the local clone branch, run the following:

 The following is provided by GitHub after renaming branch on GitHub.com.
+If you have a local clone, you can update it by running the following commands.

 ```zsh
 git branch -m master main
 git fetch origin